 We continue soup season with this Spicy Miso Soup, because who doesn’t love a sin on the traditional.
 Ready in 10 minutes this spicy miso is perfect for those cold gloomy days where you just aren’t in the mood to cook, but you want something delicious.
 This single serving miso soup is one to save , and one to repeat all Fall and Winter.

 *This post is sponsored by Reese Specialty Foods.
 As always, all thoughts and opinions are my own.
 Thank you for your support!

 If you’ve had miso soup, you know that it’s traditionally quite simple.
 Miso paste + dashi broth, silken tofu, wakame seaweed, and maybe a few green onions.
 This recipe definitely isn’t that.
 For starters this soup packs a punch in the heat department.
 Secondly, there are a few ingredients that would wouldn’t normally find in a miso soup.
-So, if you are looking for a slight departure from the authentic miso soup, this is it.
+So, if you are looking for a slight departure from the authentic miso soup, that is packed with flavor this is it.

 I talk a little bit about miso paste in my Miso Chipotle Pasta recipe.
 Buying miso paste can be intimidating especially if you are doing it in an Asian specialty market where the options are endless.
 For this spicy miso soup I recommend going with either of the below.
 However, if you already have a favorite miso at home that you use for soup use that.

 White Miso – Very mild and sweet.
 Good for sauces, aioli’s, and dressings as well as seafood, chicken, and vegetables.
 If using the white miso for this spicy miso soup you might need to add an extra table spoon of miso paste if you want to punch up the flavor.